gphuang/gphuang.github.io/research.md

 </div>
 </div>

 **Abstract** Acoustic-to-articulatory mapping is a challenging topic in speech research.
 Due to the nature of recording conditions, the articulatory data are less abundant than the acoustic data, thus they are usually retrieved or inverted from the latter.
-The main difficulty is that there exist multiple articulatory configurations that could produce the same acoustic output, i.e., the “many to one” problem.
+The main difficulty is that there exist multiple articulatory configurations that could produce the same acoustic output, i.e., the "many to one" problem.
 To alleviate this problem, I hypothesize that the muscular control signals are correlated with the articulatory trajectories and the acoustic features of human speech.
 I use the muscular control signal to constrain the number of articulatory configurations.
 I apply DNN to predict the articulatory trajectories from the acoustic features, e.g., MFCCs.
 Using a 2-hidden layer DNN, I obtain an average root mean square error below 1 mm on the EMA measures of selected articulator positions: upper/lower lips, lower incisor, tongue tip, tongue body, and tongue dorsum, on the multi-channel articulatory corpus, MOCHA-TIMIT.
 The retrieved articulatory trajectories and the acoustic features are then used together at the phonetic level to improve the ASR performance on TIMIT data.

 ---

-## Experiences
+## Experience

-**2023 - 2020** Post-doc: Multi-Modal Speech (Emotion) Recognition
+- **2024 – present** · Research Scientist
+- **2023 – 2024** · Post-doc, Aalto University — Multimodal speech and humor recognition (Kurimo group)

-**2020 - 2023** Research Scientist: Toxic Text Classification with Transformers
+- **2020 – 2023** · Research Scientist — Toxic-text classification with transformer language models

-**2016 - 2020** Post-doc: Acoustic Events Analysis
+- **2018 – 2020** · Post-doc, Tampere University — Acoustic event analysis

-**2015 - 2016** Post-doc: Babel - Text Data Augmentation via Statistical Machine Translation and RNNLMs (Cantonese, English)

-**2012 - 2015** Post-doc: Speech Segmentation with Multi-View Features (Malay, English)

-**2008 - 2012** Doctoral: Automatic Speech Recognition with Articulatory Phonetic Features (English)

-**2004 - 2008** Bachelor: Digital Signal Processing: Audio/Image/Video; Information Theory; Literature Studies
+- **2015 – 2017** · Post-doc, LIMSI/CNRS — Babel low-resource keyword search and language-model data augmentation
+- **2012 – 2015** · Post-doc, NTU Singapore — Multi-view DNN for sentence-boundary detection and speech segmentation
+- **2008 – 2012** · Ph.D., NTU Singapore — Articulatory phonetic features for automatic speech recognition
+- **2004 – 2008** · B.Eng., NTU Singapore

 ## Teaching

-#### Spring/Fall 2009-2010

-I was a teaching assistant for Engineering Mathematics.
-This was an undergrad-level course intended to introduce the basics of Mathematics to 2nd year University students.
+Teaching assistant, Engineering Mathematics, NTU Singapore (2009 – 2010).